quasarstream/PHP-FFmpeg-video-streaming/README.md

 - **[Google Cloud Tasks](https://github.com/googleapis/google-cloud-php-tasks):** Google Cloud Tasks is a fully managed service that allows you to manage the execution, dispatch and delivery of a large number of distributed tasks.
 You can asynchronously perform work outside of a user request.
 [Learn more](https://cloud.google.com/tasks/)

-**NOTE:** It is not necessary to use this library.
+**NOTE:** It is not necessary to use these libraries.
 It is just a suggestion.
 You can also create a script to create packaged video files and run it in a cron-job.

 ## Several Open Source Players
 You can use these libraries to play your streams.